Liu Yongfu: Final years

+Statue of Liu Yongfu inside former residence.

+Liu Yiting Pavilion, built in Liu Yongfu's honor.

-Liu Yongfu outlived the Qing dynasty and survived into the second decade of the twentieth century, his reputation growing with the passing years:
+Liu Yongfu outlived the Qing dynasty, and survived into the second decade of the twentieth century after 1911 Revolution, his reputation growing with the passing years:

 He continued until the closing years of the dynasty in the employment of the Kwangtung provincial administration, and is said to have been a notable suppressor of bandits and a pacifier of clan feuds, those twin curses of the south China countryside.
 The advent of the Republic in 1912 found him in retirement, listening with interest to the news of public affairs as others related it to him from the papers, for he himself never learned to read.
 Most of the time, though, his mind dwelt in the past.
 He would take out Garnier’s watch and show the picture of the young wife inside the cover.
 He would tell of his challenge to Rivière and describe the battle at Paper Bridge.
 But he soon wearied of the incomprehensible foreign devils, and turned instead to what for him had been beyond comparison the most serious business of his life.
 The talk would then be all of the Black and Yellow Flags, and of the long years of feuds and hatreds in the steaming malarial jungle and on the silent reaches of the great river.
 His published memoirs, for his reminiscences were reverently taken down in writing, have as their main theme the story of this interminable vendetta between expatriate Chinese.
 But when he died, in January 1917, it was as the scourge of a formidable foreign enemy, the hero whose achievements were nullified by the cowardice of his own government, that he was mourned by his countrymen, and that is the way they still remember him.

 Legacy

 The Yongfu Road and Yongfu Elementary School in West Central District, Tainan City, Taiwan, are named after Liu Yongfu.

+Parts of the Wushan Campus of South China University of Technology (SCUT) in Guangzhou were once the headquarters of the Black Flag Army.
+The campus features the ruins of Liu Yongfu’s military outpost and a watchtower, as well as the Liu Yiting Pavilion, built in his honor.